1563245379/COMP579_project/README.md

 - `SASR-PPO`: PPO augmented with SASR-style reward shaping for sparse-reward settings.
 - `Duel DQN Mario`: a Dueling DQN baseline for the Mario environment.

-The project targets sparse-reward exploration problems such as `MountainCarContinuous-v0` and `SuperMarioBros-1-1-v1`.
+The project targets sparse-reward exploration problems such as `MountainCarContinuous-v0` or `SuperMarioBros-1-1-v1`.

 ## Repository Structure